-Established in 1991, this eco-award-winning flagship &Beyond (formerly CCAfrica) reserve is a heartening example of tourism serving the environment with panache.
-Phinda (pin-duh) is Zulu for "return," referring to the restoration of 54,360 acres of overgrazed ranchland in northern Zululand to bushveld.
+This eco-award-winning flagship &Beyond reserve, established in 1991, is a heartening example of tourism serving the environment with panache.
+Phinda (pin-duh) is Zulu for "return," referring to the restoration of 220 square km (85 square miles) of overgrazed ranchland in northern Zululand to bushveld.
 It's a triumph.
 Today Phinda has a stunning variety of five healthy ecosystems: sand forest (which grows on the fossil dunes of an earlier coastline),

 savanna, bushveld, open woodland, and verdant wetlands.
 The Big Five are all here, plus leopards, cheetahs, spotted hyenas, hippos, giraffes, impalas, and the rare, elusive, tiny Suni antelope.
 Birdlife is prolific and extraordinary, with some special Zululand finds: the pink-throated twin spot, the crested guinea fowl, the African broadbill, and the crowned eagle.
 The reserve is a little more than two hours drive from Richards Bay or four hours by road from Durban.